nicholas-maltbie/OpenKCC/Packages/com.nickmaltbie.openkcc/README.md

 For a full list of all tags, check the [OpenKCC Tags](https://github.com/nicholas-maltbie/OpenKCC/tags) list on github.
 I will usually associated a tag with each release of the project.

-_Note_: before I started using the package format for the project, I manually released a unity package you needed to import.
-Any version before `v1.0.0` will not work to import the project.

 If you do not include a tag, this means that your project will update whenever you reimport from main.
 This may cause some errors or problems due to